If you are interested in worm composting (aka vermiculture), this article is for you.

-The main point of the series, however, remains true: worm composting can be more difficult than the experts make it out to be.
-This post will help you avoid the mistakes that I made.
+The main point of the series, however, remains true.
+Worm composting is more difficult than the experts make it out to be.
+This article will help you avoid the mistakes that I made.

-Not long after I published the first two posts in this series, there was a tweet that really got my attention.
-Colleen Vanderlinden, the co-author of Edible Gardening for the Midwest* and organic gardening writer for About.com, tweeted that setting up a worm bin was so easy her five-year-old could do it.
+Not long after I published the first two articles in this series, there was a tweet that really got my attention.
+Colleen Vanderlinden, the co-author of Edible Gardening for the Midwest, tweeted that setting up a worm bin was so easy her five-year-old could do it.

 Since I had been having worm bin difficulties off and on for about two years, I was a little worried.
 I was tempted to ask Colleen if her five-year-old could help me out ;).
 Just kidding.
 Colleen has a great step by step guide that turns setting up a bin into child’s play.

 The worms seem much more healthy and are no longer crawling up on the side of the bin.
 There’s also some young worms in the bin.
-Still, it seems to be taking a long time for the material to decompose and there aren’t nearly as many worms as there were about six months ago.
+Still, it seems to be taking a long time for the worms to break down the material.
+Plus, there aren’t nearly as many worms as there were about six months ago.

 I know a lot of people can get more out of a video than just a post on this kind of thing, so here’s a short video showing the state of the bin currently.

 - Worm Composting Not So Easy, Part I

 - Worm Composting Not So Easy, Part II

 - Don’t Use Compost Tea on Seedlings

 Suburban Hobby Farmer is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.